kiwi0fruit/knitty/README.md

 ```bash
 cat doc.md | pre-knitty | pandoc --filter knitty -o doc.ipynb
 ```
-and specify some subset knitty options (except dir) in metadata: `self_contained: True`, `standalone: True`.
+and specify some subset of Knitty options in metadata: `self_contained: True`, `standalone: True`.
 But this way you cannot switch from Markdown to RST for example.

-Or you can set all Knitty options (incl. those in metadata) by using it as a Pandoc filter with multiple arguments (`$t` is an arg that Pandoc passes to it's filters):
+Or you can set all Knitty options (including those in metadata) by using it as a Pandoc filter with multiple arguments (`$t` is an arg that Pandoc passes to it's filters):

 Unix:
 ```bash